dattalab/moseq2-app/README.md

 #### For WSL/Linux:

+How to install on Ubuntu or Debian:
 ```bash
 sudo apt update
 sudo apt install build-essential
 ```
+If you're using a different linux distribution, refer to their package manager to install gcc.

 The gcc version that's installed through `build-essential` should be able to compile `moseq2-model`'s dependencies, and there are no extra steps you need to take to make